01-edu/public/subjects/ai/nlp/README.md

 - Wordcount: Each document is a word count vector
 - TFIDF: Each document is a score vector.
 The score is detailed in the next exercise.

-The data `tweets_train.txt` contains tweets labeled with a sentiment.
+The data file [tweets_train.txt](resources/tweets_train.txt) contains tweets labeled with a sentiment.
 It gives the positivity of a tweet.

 Steps: